 The different conservatoires

 Each conservatoire has its own strengths and specialisms, so it’s important to research all of them to find the right fit for you.
-For example, although all conservatoires offer music courses, only two offer drama courses.
+For example, although all conservatoires offer music courses, only two offer drama courses, and some offer subjects like film and production.
 To help decide, research what graduates from each conservatoire have gone on to do, to see if this fits with your aspirations.

 The conservatoires in the UCAS Conservatoires scheme are: